- Application Policies and Procedures

 - Hard Copy Submission:

 If the letter service will be mailing hard-copy recommendations to our office, you are still required to enter the names and email addresses of your evaluators on the online application.
-You may inform your referees that they may disregard the email requesting a letter on your behalf.
+Please check the box that indicates that the letter will be sent by mail.
 The letter service should then mail the letters to the Office of Admissions; we will then upload scanned copies of the letters into our application system.
 Please be aware that mailed letters require a longer processing time.

 - Electronic Submission:

 If you are using Interfolio, please see the Interfolio Help Center for instructions on how to use the Interfolio service to deliver the letters to your Columbia application.